-Earlier this year, the United Kingdom Financial Conduct Authority ("FCA") published new rules relating to how digital assets can be marketed to consumers.
+Due to our business activities, we are subject to ongoing examinations, oversight, and reviews and from time to time face regulatory inquiries regarding our products.
+For instance, earlier this year, the United Kingdom Financial Conduct Authority ("FCA") published new rules relating to how digital assets can be marketed to consumers.
 Specifically, companies seeking to promote digital assets in the UK to retail consumers are required to register with the FCA or have any marketing approved by an authorized company.
 The Company cannot register with the FCA because it operates a self-custodial wallet, and the rules are focused on asset custodians.
 Therefore, in anticipation of these rules taking effect on October 8, 2023, the Company took steps before the deadline to comply with the new FCA rules by modifying its marketing materials to avoid a determination by the FCA that it was promoting digital assets.

-Even with the steps taken by the Company, the FCA utilized the broad nature of the new rules to state that the Company is not in compliance with the rules and placed the Company on its Warning List.
-The Company is actively working with the FCA to describe the nature of the Exodus wallet and remedy any marketing activities and product offerings that the FCA claims violate the rules.
-Failure by the Company to reach an agreement with the FCA to be removed from the Warning List could have a negative effect on the Company's financial performance and operations.
+Even with the steps taken by the Company, and although at the time the Company believed it was in compliance with such rules, the FCA utilized the broad nature of the new rules to state that the Company is not in compliance with the rules and placed the Company on its Warning List in November 2023.
+In April 2024, following months of constructive dialogue with the FCA, the FCA removed the Company from its Warning List.
+Had the Company failed to reach an agreement with the FCA to be removed from the Warning List it may have had a negative effect on the Company's financial performance and operations and, in the future, we could have been subject to a variety of civil, criminal, and administrative fines, penalties, orders and actions as a result of our business activities.